GordoNice/fitsgeo/docs/install.rst

 Python 3 installation
 ~~~~~~~~~~~~~~~~~~~~~

-The best way to install Python under Linux is to use package manager.
+The best way to install Python under Linux is to use package manager:

 * ``apt-get install python3`` for Debian and Ubuntu
 * ``dnf install python3`` for Fedora
 * ``yum install python3`` for CentOS and SLC

+On some systems instructions mentioned above have to be prefixed with ``sudo`` command.

 For Windows or macOS please visit official `Python webpage <https://www.python.org/>`_ for installation instructions.